Default header image

 Countering Policy Exclusions: Canada, disability, and international commitments – February 27 2025

-This panel of civil society leaders and researchers will identify key implementation gaps and their implications for people with disabilities.
-They will also illustrate how women, girls and gender-diverse people with disabilities provide leadership to counter these failures.
+This panel of civil society leaders and researchers identified key implementation gaps and their implications for people with disabilities.
+In their discussion, panelists also illustrated how women, girls and gender-diverse people with disabilities provide leadership to counter these failures.

 Continue Reading Countering Policy Exclusions: Canada, disability, and international commitments – February 27 2025